Serving on the Board

 Article III – Membership, Section 9 c) states that:

-“Only Registered Members who are verbatim stenographic reporters or Retired Lifetime Members who have been verbatim stenographic reporters or Honorary Members who have been verbatim stenographic reporters shall be eligible to hold an elective office of the Association.”
-This is the only requirement at this time to serve on the NCRA Board of Directors."
+“Only Registered Members who are verbatim stenographic reporters or Retired Members and Retired Lifetime Members who have been verbatim stenographic reporters or Honorary Members who have been verbatim stenographic reporters shall be eligible to hold an elective office of the Association."

 What other factors does the nominating committee look for in a candidate?